Unlock the Secrets of Auto Insurance Rates: Discoveries and Insights

 A deductible is the amount of money you pay out of pocket before your insurance coverage kicks in.
 A higher deductible can lower your auto insurance rates, but it also means you will have to pay more out of pocket if you file a claim.

-See also Unveil the Secrets of Auto Insurance for Imported Cars
+See also Uncover the Secrets of Auto Insurance for Vehicle Diagnostic Software

 Question 5: How does credit score affect auto insurance rates?